 Day 2: Lampang – Phrae

-Lunch will be at local restaurant.
+Lunch will be at a local restaurant.
 Drive to Phrae which will take about 1,5 hours.
-Along the way we will stop at Wat Phrathat Suthon Mongkon Khiri.
+Along the way, we will stop at Wat Phrathat Suthon Mongkon Khiri.
 The first thing you will notice about this temple is the enormous reclining Buddha, one of the largest in Thailand.
 Continue to Phrae.
 Visit the Vongbury House Museum before we check into the hotel.

 Overnight will be at the Huan Na Na Resort